-Despite growing concern about the existing and impending realities of climate change and the limits of the planet, however, the dominant paradigm of response continues to be centered on the need to balance continued economic growth with respect for planetary boundaries.
+The dominant paradigm of response continues to be centered on the need to balance continued economic growth with respect for planetary boundaries, as Kopkina (2016;2020) points out.
+Hickel (2019) describes economic growth and ecological sustainability as the “two sides” of the SDGs, which are presumed to be reconcilable based on the dubious promise of increased efficiency and other technological innovations that are presumed to enable a decoupling of economic growth from “environmental degradation.”
 The more absurd results of this balancing act were made evident when the government of Canada approved a contentious oil pipeline expansion just one day after declaring a national climate emergency.
-This may be an extreme example, but the same set of basic contradictions haunt the concept of “sustainable development,” which was popularized in the 1990s (Hove, 2004), and enshrined in global discourse through the SDGs.
-According to Bendell, Little, and Sutherland (2018), sustainable development “has been promoted by many as an integrated way to address diverse dilemmas, such as poverty, illiteracy, unemployment, disease, discrimination, environmental degradation, crime, conflict, and limited human rights or justice” (p.
-15).
-They suggest that it is precisely because the concept “seems offer all good things to all people” that it remains both popular and ineffectual in creating substantive change (p.
-15).

-When it first emerged, sustainable development was understood as a significant response to growing critiques of mainstream development (Hove, 2004).
-However, for years, critical scholars have pointed to the potential contradictions and overall limitations of the sustainable development framework, and more recently have offered critiques of the SDGs in particular (Hickel, 2019).
-Hickel (2019) describes economic growth and ecological sustainability as the “two sides” of the SDGs, which are presumed to be reconcilable based on the dubious promise of increased efficiency and other technological innovations that are presumed to enable a decoupling of economic growth from “environmental degradation.”
 Even ambitious proposed programs like the Green New Deal are premised on this assumption.
 As Baskin (2019) notes, “Sustainable development may be understood as marking a break with earlier purely growth-centric approaches to development.
 But it is more plausible to see continuities, to understand sustainable development as an effort to ‘green’ the existing growth paradigm rather than replace it” (p.
 161).
 In other words, “‘business-as-usual’ but greener” (p.
 165).
 Fifteen years earlier, Hove (2004) summarized her concerns about sustainable development in three distinct points: “1) sustainable development is Western construct, perpetuating the ideological underpinnings of former approaches, 2) it focuses its efforts on the unsustainable expansion of economic growth, and 3) its broad nature creates dangerous opportunities for actors to reinterpret and mould the approach the way they see fit” (p.
 53).

-While Hove’s broad critiques capture many of the most significant general concerns about sustainable development, in this paper we specifically emphasize a critique and proposed response to the impossibility of sustainable development that is rooted in a decolonial analysis of the modern-colonial habit of being.
-This critique emphasizes the need to account not only for the inherent unsustainability of this habit of being, but also its systemic colonial violence, and its denial of our entanglement with each other and with the wider metabolism of the earth itself.
-Collectively, these denials facilitate a fourth denial: denial of the depth of the problems we face.
+While Hove’s broad critiques capture many of the most significant general concerns about sustainable development, in this paper we specifically emphasize a critique and proposed response to the impossibility of sustainable development that is rooted in a decolonial analysis of modern-colonial modes of existence.
+This critique emphasizes the need to account not only for the inherent unsustainability of these modes of existence, but also its systemic colonial violence, and its denial of our entanglement with each other and with the wider metabolism of the earth itself.
+Collectively, these denials facilitate a fourth denial: the denial of the magnitude and depth of the problems we face.
 Before elaborating on these denials and their implications for how we approach education, we consider the decolonial critiques that enabled us to articulate these denials and their interrelation.

 A decolonial analysis of climate change